mustachioed-meerkats/memory-trail/db/DB_README.md

 ## Database Model Usage & Creation
 To create methods specific to a model
 * create that method in the model file

+## To Drop Table
+1. run 'knex migrate:rollback' on the command line
+2. keep running the above command until the desired table is dropped